 The flag is dropped in Lovere before the riders stretch their legs on the Passo della Presolana and Croce de Salven.
 The route covers the climb to Cevo next – 10.6 kilometres at 5.9% -, a peak that’s crested halfway through the race.

 The race moves through Edolo before climbing to Aprica.
 Following a false flat first kilometre the steepest section is a 1.2 kilometre slope at 11.2%.
 The ascent to Aprica amounts to 13.9 kilometres and the average gradient sits at 3.4%.

 The Giro d’Italia descends to the valley of the Adda river to tackle the Passo di Mortirolo.
 Located at 1,854 meters, the pass was a dust road until 1990, but when it was paved at last the pass became stuff for legends in an instant.
 The route takes in the ascent from Mazzo, which is the toughest side: 12.8 kilometres and an average gradient of 10.1%.
 Four kilometres up the climb and the riders tackle ramps up to 18%.
 It is part of the section between kilometre 3.5 to kilometre 9.7, which is averaging a brutal 12%.
 The Mortirolo is ruthless without one moment of rest for the screaming legs.

 The riders plummet down a technical descent and follow the valley of the Oglio upstream.
 This is a false flat of 16 kilometres to the line.
 Familiar terrain as well, since the route covered this section before the first passage in Ponte di Legno.

-Giro d’Italia 2019 stage 16: Route maps, height profiles, and more
+Giro d’Italia 2019 stage 16: routes, profiles, more

 Click on the images to zoom